Our Detailed A to Z of Bar Styles In Europe

 A guesthouse with a bar and pub room, their version of an inn.

-Not sure of the stylistic difference between this and a Czech pivnice, but you will see this word in Slovakia A LOT.
+There is little discernible stylistic difference between a Piváreň and a Czech pivnice, but you will see this word in Slovakia A LOT.
 It may denote a brewery or a taproom specialising in one particular brewery’s wares.

 Pivnices are often located in cellars or rooms with curved ceilings and there are many featuring the name that sport that distinctive look.
 These are food-focused, arguably casual pub-restaurants and rely on being busy to generate atmosphere.
 However, pivnice, which contains ‘pivni’ (beers) is still routinely used simply to refer to simple pubs focused on drinking.